 It’s difficult to find any store-bought cooked quinoa, perhaps, because it’s a risky business.
 Not that quinoa is easily contaminated, but it’s impractical to cook it and let its quality fade away by storing it longer than it should.

-But freezing, of course, is the only way you could preserve cooked quinoa for long term.
+But freezing, of course, is the only way you could preserve cooked quinoa for the long term.
 Remember, however, that its taste and texture may decline if frozen beyond the recommended period.

 It’s difficult to determine whether cooked quinoa has expired.
 If you notice molds or an off-smell, then discard it away.